Nextomics/NextPolish2/README.md

 samtools index hifi.map.sort.bam
 ```

-2. Prepare k-mer dataset files ([yak](https://github.com/lh3/yak)).
+2. Prepare k-mer dataset files ([yak](https://github.com/lh3/yak)) (We recommend using >=60X short reads).
 Here we only produce 21-mer and 31-mer datasets, you can produce more k-mer datasets with different k-mer size.

 ```sh
 # Quality control and filtering.